 - Identification with the examinee’s legal name and matching signature.

 Examinees are given a copy of their score report on the day of the exam, before they leave the testing center.
 It is important for examinees to keep the original copy of their score report.
-Original score reports are attached licensing application and submitted to the Board, proving that the contractor has passed both portions of the exam.
+Original score reports are attached to the licensing application and submitted to the Board, proving that the contractor has passed both portions of the exam.

 If the examinee does not pass one or both portions of the exam, they must re-register, pay the fees and retake the portion of the test that they did not pass.
 PSI does not allow candidates to register for exam retakes on the same day that they take the exam.

-*Candidates who applying for a Limited Residential Contractor License have the option of taking a ‘Limited License’ course at their local community college or vocational school.
+*Candidates who are applying for a Limited Residential Contractor License have the option of taking a ‘Limited License’ course at their local community college or vocational school.
 Credit for this course takes the place of the BC-A Trade Examination.

 Preparing to Submit an Application

 After passing both portions of the licensing exam, it is time to fill out and submit the licensing application.
-There are a few steps applicants need to go through, and documents they need gather to submit along with their licensing application.
+There are a few steps applicants need to go through, and documents they need to gather to submit along with their licensing application.

 - Applicants must hire a Certified Public Accountant, or CPA to assist them in preparing a financial statement.
 Financial statements are submitted along with the licensing application so the Board can determine a monetary limit for each licensee.
 The monetary limit determines the size of the job that general contractors are allowed to work on.
-The Board decides the contractor’s monetary based on the following:
+The Board decides the contractor’s monetary limit based on the following: